Tyrrrz/Hallstatt/Readme.md

 [![Discord](https://img.shields.io/discord/869237470565392384?label=discord)](https://discord.gg/2SUWKFnHSm)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

-⚠️ **Project status: suspended**.
-Waiting on a [C# language proposal](https://github.com/dotnet/csharplang/issues/4163).
+⚠️ **Project status: suspended** (waiting on a [C# language proposal](https://github.com/dotnet/csharplang/issues/4163)).
+[What does it mean?](https://github.com/Tyrrrz/shared/blob/master/docs/project-status.md)

-Hallstatt is a simple and straightforward testing framework for C#.
+**Hallstatt** is a simple and straightforward testing framework for C#.
-Instead of relying on the traditional approach for defining tests through class methods and attributes, Hallstatt tests are defined using top-level statements and lambdas, resulting in more concise code and avoiding many associated limitations in the process.
+Instead of relying on the traditional approach for defining tests through class methods and attributes, **Hallstatt** tests are defined using top-level statements and lambdas, resulting in more concise code and avoiding many associated limitations in the process.

 This library is inspired by JavaScript testing frameworks and F#'s [Expecto](https://github.com/haf/expecto).